flovest/AutoWipe/README.md

 #Defines the first day of the blue print wipe.
 The bp_wipe_command won't execute before this date pasts.
 Dateformat has to match the given at "date_parse_format".

 "first_map_wipe": "2021-1-21"
 #Defines the first day of the blue print wipe.
-The bp_wipe_command won't execute before this date pasts.
+The map_wipe_command won't execute before this date pasts.
 Dateformat has to match the given at "date_parse_format".

 "wipe_check_interval_seconds": "10"
 #Defines the amount of seconds between the autowipe process checks if a new wipe has to be triggered.